lias-laboratory/mfs4udb/README.md

   * `getAllMFSWithMBS(double degree)`: our proposed algorithm MBS.

-  * `getAllMFSWithMDMB(double degree, int indice (default 1), String SHD_PATH)`: our proposed algorithm MDMB. @SHD_PATH@ is the filesystem path where SHD tool is installed.
+  * `getAllMFSWithMDMB(double degree, int indice (default 1), String SHD_PATH)`: our proposed algorithm MDMB. `SHD_PATH` is the filesystem path where SHD tool is installed.

-[1] Fokou, G., Jean, S., Hadjali, A., Baron, M.: Handling Failing RDF Queries: From Diagnosis to Relaxation.
+1. Fokou, G., Jean, S., Hadjali, A., Baron, M.: Handling Failing RDF Queries: From Diagnosis to Relaxation.
 KAIS 2016.
-[2] McSherry, D.: Incremental Relaxation of Unsuccessful Queries.
+2. McSherry, D.: Incremental Relaxation of Unsuccessful Queries.
 In: Advances in Case-Based Reasoning.
 2004 131–148.

 * You can change the query.
 Default value is: `P1 < 0.1 AND P2 < 0.1 AND P3 < 0.1 AND P4 < 0.1`